 Hi in Higan literally means “the opposite side,” and Gan means “the shore.”
 The word Higan as a Buddhist term originally means “the world of Nirvana” or “the Pure Land” in which the Primordial Buddha lives on the far shore as opposed to this shore, the corrupt world in which we, foolish beings live.
 Higan is correctly an abbreviation of Tohigan, which was translated from the Sanskrit word paaramitaa into Japanese.
-To in Tohigan literally means “reaching,” and paaramitaa is the six practices of charity, morality, patience, effort, meditation, and wisdom that Bodhisattvas do in Mahayana Buddhism.
+Tohigan literally means “reaching,” and paaramitaa is the six practices of charity, morality, patience, effort, meditation, and wisdom that Bodhisattvas do in Mahayana Buddhism.
 Therefore, Tohigan means “crossing over to the other shore, the world of enlightenment, from this shore, the world filled with earthly desires and suffering by achieving the six Bodhisattva practices.”

 From those stated above, Higan-e should be called essentially Tohigan-e and a Buddhist service to help people be released from sufferings in this world and reach Nirvana.
 Higan also should be the seven days so that people concentrate on paaramitaa, the six Bodhisattva practice.